tonethar/IGME-330-Master/notes/web-audio-chapter-2.md

 3. Write a line of code that would start playing an `AudioBufferSourceNode` instance named `source1` in 3 seconds

-4. True or False. *Once a source node has finished playing back, it can’t play back more.
-To play back the underlying buffer again, you need to create a new source node (`AudioBufferSourceNode`) and call `start()`*
+4. True or False.
+Once a source node has finished playing back, it can’t play back more.
+To play back the underlying buffer again, you need to create a new source node (`AudioBufferSourceNode`) and call `start()`

 5. Take a look at the code below.
-How many `AudioBufferSourceNode`s can we create for each audio array buffer (`ArrayBuffer`) instance - just one, or more than one?
+How many `AudioBufferSourceNode`s can we create to point at each audio array buffer (`ArrayBuffer`) instance - just one, or more than one?

 <a id="section3"></a>